 Whilst Alicante is known as a summer destination, with busy beaches and a pulsating night life, it also offers visitors so much more.
-This coastal city in Valencia sits amongst diverse and beautiful landscapes, and its cityscape offers arts, culture, history, and lots of seafood and cuisine!
+This coastal city in Valencia sits among diverse and beautiful landscapes, and its cityscape offers arts, culture, history, and lots of seafood and amazing cuisine!
 You can also do a lot of shopping here – Alicante’s shops are bursting with locally made fashion accessories including leather handbags and purses, jewellery and other handcrafted items.
 But for some soul-enriching experiences that don’t involve retail therapy, read on for our 5 highlights of amazing Alicante.

 There may be fewer places as fine as the Explanada de Espana to take a life-affirming hike along the Costa Brava.
 This esplanade runs alongside the harbor, with four rows of statuesque palm trees, retro-cool street lights, and the highlight being a beautiful marble-tiled footpath that in some ways reminded me of the beautiful black and white footpaths of Copacabana Beach in Brazil’s Rio de Janeiro.
 The paving stones are incredibly made up of some 6.5 million marble stones, which are set in three wavy, undulating rows of red, white and blue.
 It’s an iconic promenade that apparently draws visitors from all over the world, and locals from all over the city.